On the Capacity of the Peak Power Constrained Vector Gaussian Channel: An Estimation Theoretic Perspective: A New Condition for Optimality in the Small Amplitude Regime

 The solution to the above inequality can be found numerically and is given by $ 0.2358 \le a=\frac{n-1}{2 n}$ or $n \ge 1.892$.
 Therefore, for $n \ge 2$ it is sufficient to take $c=1$ or $R \le \sqrt{n}$.

 Next, we find the exact limiting behavior of $c$.
-Observe that the lower and upper bounds in \eqref{eq:ajfklafna;lkndl} and \eqref{eq:jaklfnalnfd;landflkan} are equal as $n \to \infty$ and, therefore, we focus only on the upper bounds in \eqref{eq:ajfklafna;lkndl} and \eqref{eq:jaklfnalnfd;landflkan}, and note that by the strong law of large numbers almost surely we have the following limits:
+Observe that the lower and upper bounds in \eqref{eq:ajfklafna;lkndl} and \eqref{eq:jaklfnalnfd;landflkan} are equal as $n \to \infty$ and, therefore, we focus only on the upper bounds in \eqref{eq:ajfklafna;lkndl} and \eqref{eq:jaklfnalnfd;landflkan}.
+By the strong law of large numbers almost surely we have the following limits:

 and similarly